Six Ways To Blow Up Your Pulpit

-In the Lord’s program, the Platform is so important that there are numerous and various qualifications which are laid out for being a pastor.* One of the qualifications is “apt to speak.”
+In the Lord’s program, The Platform is so important that there are numerous and various qualifications which are laid out for being a pastor.1 Most are about the need of a platform.
+While O\one of the qualifications is “apt to speak.”
 That qualification may be met by many, but not all meet the remaining qualifications which give them a right to be heard or regarded by those listening.

-Over the years I have seen pastors show little awareness of how they are blowing up their platform, and then are confused, no less shocked, that those who are listening are not moved or impacted by their words and the front door is revolving!**
+Over the years I have seen pastors show little awareness of how they are blowing up their platform, and then they are confused, no less shocked, that those who are listening are not moved or impacted by their words and the front door is revolving!2

 There are at least six reasons that a speaker’s platform is slowly being eaten away and the congregation is unmoved by what is being said.

 #1) Non-verbal communication — Some fail to understand the presence and nature of non-verbal communication!
 They have a “tin ear” when it comes to what they are saying by their actions!

 - heartiness when singing and passion in preaching

 - a reasonable recognition of the work of others